Music of Serbia: Music of the Middle Ages

 Sung Serbian epic poetry has been an integral part of Serbian and Balkan music for centuries.
 In the highlands of Serbia and Montenegro these long poems are typically accompanied on a one-string fiddle called the gusle, and concern themselves with themes from history and mythology.
 After the Ottoman conquest of Serbia, music was enriched with oriental influences at the expense of Serbian folk music.
 During Ottoman rule, Serbian faith and folk music went underground so to speak since the people were forbidden to own their property, to learn to write and read and were also denied the use of musical instruments.
 The Serbs however were stubbornly tenacious enough to maintain an oral history through folk poems and songs recited with the accompaniment of the Gusle.
 These brave defenders of Serbian art and culture in these arduous and treacherous times were the peasants who played the Gusle, a one-stringed instrument in the shape of a lute.
 As their punishment for playing a musical instrument, many of these musicians were blinded by their oppressors.
-Denied music or dance, the Serbs invented a silent kolo (dance) in which the syncopation of the pounding of the feet became an instantaneous musical accompaniment to the folk dancers.
+Denied music or dance, the Serbs invented a silent kolo in which the syncopation of the pounding of the feet became an instantaneous musical accompaniment to the folk dancers.
 This particular dance is still being performed today.
 The German poet Goethe so admired Serbian poetry and folklore that he learned to speak Slavonic-Serbian, the common language then spoken by Slavs in the Balkans and northern regions of the Austrian Empire.
 Goethe and Grimm's works were also the major inspiration in encouraging Brahms, Carl Loewe, Tor Aulin, Anton Dvorak, Leos Janacek, Josef Suk, Peter Tchaikovsky and Josef Maria Wolfram (1789–1839) to create compositions based on Serbian folk poetry and literature.
 Brahms' famous lullaby is derived from a Serbian folk poem.
 When the Jews fled Spain the Serbs provided a hospitable environment in which they could resettle and prosper, particularly in Sarajevo in Bosnia and Herzegovina and Serbia.
 The oldest Jewish Choir in the modern world is located in Belgrade.
 The formation of the Pančevo Church Choral Society in 1838 and the Belgrade Choral Society in 1853 resulted in each becoming centers for nurturing young talent.
 The first music schools were founded through the efforts of these choral societies.